What is AWS EC2?

 CloudWatch can be used to monitor more than 70 AWS services, such as Amazon EC2, Amazon DynamoDB, Amazon S3, Amazon ECS, Amazon EKS, and AWS Lambda.
 It automatically publishes 1-minute metrics and custom metrics with up to 1-second granularity.
 You can also use CloudWatch in hybrid cloud architectures by using the CloudWatch Agent or API to monitor your on-premises resources to some extent.

-Monitoring AWS Elastic Compute Cloud (EC2) with AWS CloudWatch
+Basic Monitoring of AWS EC2 (Elastic Compute Cloud) with AWS CloudWatch

 CloudWatch is Amazon’s native cloud monitoring solution for AWS.
 AWS Cloud Services itself was initially instrumented for quicker service provisioning within Amazon by and for their developer community and was later extended to the public for similar purposes.
 Today, AWS is extensively used by businesses for their dev, staging, test and production needs, especially the Elastic Compute Cloud (EC2).
 As AWS’ initially focus was not concentrated on meeting production requirements, service provisioning and its management have evolved in a way that does still feel developer-led and some workflows feel slightly too complex and manual for IT administrators, particularly those from an EUC and/or on-premises background.